Understanding public holidays and what to pay workers in Australia

 This must be in writing and must be agreed.
 If your workplace cannot accommodate this transfer, you do not have to agree to an employee transfer request.
 Equally, you cannot force a transfer if the purpose of the transfer is to reduce entitlements.

-Do new employees have a stand-down or qualifying period?
+Do new employees have a or qualifying period?

-We sometimes get asked if there is a stand-down period or qualifying period before an employee receives a public holiday entitlement and the answer is no, there is no qualifying period.
+We sometimes get asked if there is a qualifying period before an employee receives a public holiday entitlement and the answer is no, there is no qualifying period.

 Under the NES, employees are entitled to public holidays from their first day of work.